dbrgn/django-tabination/doc/source/usage.rst

 ++++++++++++++++++++++

-If you want to access ``self.request`` in a function used to render the tab item in your tmeplate, you may notice that it is not available.
+If you want to access ``self.request`` in a function used to render the tab item in your template, you may notice that it is not available.
 This is because the tab instances other than your current tab don't pass through the request dispatching functions.